GENERAL INSTRUCTION OF THE LITURGY OF THE HOURS

 The short readings are different for each day of the psalter cycle.

-46. Especially in a celebration with a congregation, a longer Scripture reading may be chosen either from the office of readings or the Lectionary for Mass, particularly texts that for some reason have not been used.
-From time to time some other more suitable reading may be used, in accordance with the rules in nos.
+46. There is freedom to choose – especially in a celebration with the people – a longer Scripture reading, either from the Office of Readings or the Lectionary for Mass, particularly texts which for some reason have not been used.
+In addition, there is nothing to prevent the use from time to time of a more suitable reading, in accordance with the rules laid down in nos.
 248-249 and 251.

-47. In a celebration with a congregation a short homily may follow the reading to explain its meaning, as circumstances suggest.
+47. In a celebration with the people a short homily may follow the reading to explain its meaning.

 48. After the reading or homily a period of silence may be observed.

-49. As a response to the word of God, a responsorial. chant or short responsory is provided; this may be omitted.
-Other chants with the same purpose and character may also be substituted in its place, provided these have been duly approved by the conference of bishops.
+49. As a response to the word of God a responsorial chant or short responsorial is given; this may be omitted.
+Other chants with the same purpose and character may be substituted in its place, provided that these have been duly approved by the conference of bishops.

-50. Next is the solemn recitation of the gospel canticle with its antiphon, that is, the Canticle of Zechariah at morning prayer and the Canticle of Mary at evening prayer.
-Sanctioned by age-old popular usage in the Roman Church, these canticles are expressions of praise and thanksgiving for our redemption.
-The antiphon for each canticle is indicated, according to the character of the day, the season, or the feast.
+50. There follows the solemn recitation of the Gospel canticle with its antiphon, that is, the Canticle of Zechariah at Morning Prayer and the Canticle of Mary at Evening Prayer.
+These canticles, sanctioned by age-old popular usage in the Roman Church, are expressions of praise and thanksgiving for our redemption.
+The antiphon for each canticle is given to suit the day, the season or the feast.

-51. After the canticle, at morning prayer come the petitions for the consecration of the day and its work to God and at evening prayer, the intercessions (see nos.
+51. After the canticle, there follow at Morning Prayer petitions for the consecration of the day and its work to God, and at Evening Prayer intercessions (see nos.
 179-193).